sqrwf/openwrt-rrdbackup/readme.md

 ## Compatibility

-Tested with OpenWrt 19.07, 21.02, 22.03, and snapshots as of May 2022.
-This is a very basic script using very fundamental OpenWrt mechanisms that haven't changed in eons.
+Tested with OpenWrt 19.07, 21.02, 22.03, and 23.05.
+This is a very basic script using very fundamental OpenWrt mechanisms that haven't changed in eons and aren't expected to change anytime soon.

 ## Installation